davidfilipovic/BookApplication/README.md

 ## 3. Solution

+The final product is application which crawles data from sites [Goodreads](https://www.goodreads.com) and [IT E Books](http://it-ebooks.info), and stores them into local repository in JSON format.
+By implementing Spring Framework, data can be accessed and queried in web browser.

 ## 4. Used technologies and instaling instructions

  This project has been created as a Maven project by using Spring MVC Framework in Java.